-On October 7, 2019, a new order of March 6, 2019 was published in the Journal Officiel No 62 which fixes the authorized constituents or groups of components in the cleaning products of material or equipment that will be in contact with foodstuffs.
+On October 7, 2019, Algeria published the March 6, 2019 new Order in the Journal Officiel No 62.
+The new order fixes the authorized constituents or groups of components in the cleaning products of material or equipment that will be in contact with foodstuffs.
 The authorized constituents and groups of constituents as well as their concentrations in the cleaning products are set out in the annex of this decree.